 Between the disappearance of Sergeants Yentoch and McMahon and the accidental death of First Lieutenant Larche, hundreds of incidents cost the lives of thousands of Marines and corpsmen.
 The stories of their last days paint a unique picture of the human cost of war.

-Note: “Last Days” are determined by the last date an individual was confirmed alive.
+Note: “Last Days” are determined by the last date an individual was seen alive.

 A burial ceremony at Arlington National Cemetery for five Marines